xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/xtUMLModeling/ModelElements/HTML/DataTypePackage.md

 - To view the range values for a selected User Data Type, simply navigate the context menu to the Minimum and Maximum values as when setting the values.
 This displays the existing value setting.
+Range values also are displayed on the canvas and in the Properties view.

 ## Structured Data Types